 We take light for granted.
-Yet nearly 2 billion people in the world have no access to electricity.
+Yet over 1.5 billion people in the world have no access to electricity.
 And in sub-Saharan Africa, 91% of the population live off-grid.
 The only option for many is to burn dangerous, dirty, expensive kerosene lamps.
 These not only produce poor quality light but pose a frightening health risk too.

 The answer is so simple.
 But we need help.

-Families, schools, companies and churches across the world are supporting schools in Africa to access clean safe light in their classrooms.
-We believe that donors should know exactly where the funds are going, which is why the money raised for Lighter Learning helps a specific school.
-We send donors photos of the new solar classroom lighting systems with information about the school, including the GPS coordinates and a follow-up report on the impact solar is having.
+Families, schools, companies and churches across the world are supporting children in Africa to access clean, safe light to study by.
+We believe that donors should know exactly where the funds go, which is why the money raised for Lighter Learning helps students in a specific school to access solar lights.
+We send information about the school including its name, location and a report on the impact solar is having in that area.

 The nuts and bolts

-The school and community truly value what they buy.
+Parents and pupils truly value what they buy.
 It puts power in their hands as customers with rights and warranty, rather than as recipients of aid.
 It also encourages a market for solar products, bringing much-needed income opportunities to rural areas.

 For more information please email firstname.lastname@example.org